Set Current Location

 The Petaluma Wildlife & Natural Science Museum has a huge collection of taxidermied animals as well as live animals, and is open to the public every Saturday.
 The property also includes an aviary, dioramas, and a fossil and mineral collection.

-Silverado Museum hosts an exhibit of Robert Louis Stevenson ephemera such as 8000 manuscripts, photos, letters and the like.
-It is in fact one of the largest collections of Robert Louis Stevenson's works outside of Scotland and a must-see for fans of his work.
+Robert Louis Stevenson Museum hosts an exhibit of Robert Louis Stevenson ephemera such as 8000 manuscripts, photos, letters and the like.
+It is, in fact, one of the largest collections of Robert Louis Stevenson's works outside of Scotland and a must-see for fans of his work.
 Virtually all of his first editions are here.
 Stevenson spent his honeymoon in the area and wrote The Silverado Squatters.

 Beringer Vineyards has been in the wine-making business for more than 125 years.
 With a combination of modern technology and traditional methods, it produces some great blends.
 Pinot Grigio, Sparkling White Zinfandel, Alluvium Blanc, Merlot, Pinot Noir and Cabernet Sauvignon are some of the wines produced.
 The store sells items such as two bottle wine boxes with handle, wine cellar tags, Beringer wine tasting wheel and much more.
 You can choose to join any of the four wine clubs.